CrunchyData/pg_featureserv/README.md

 cd $GOPATH/src/github.com/CrunchyData/pg_featureserv/
 go build
 ```
-* This should create a `pg_featureserv` executable in the application directory
+* This creates a `pg_featureserv` executable in the application directory
 * (Optional) Run the unit tests using `go test ./...`

 ## Configuring the service

 * Set the environment variable `DATABASE_URL` with a Postgres [connection string](https://www.postgresql.org/docs/12/libpq-connect.html#LIBPQ-CONNSTRING)
   * Example: `export DATABASE_URL="host=localhost user=postgres"`
+  * Database URL can also be set in the configuration file
 * Edit the configuration file `pg_featureserv.toml`, located in `./config`, `/config`, or `/etc`

 ## Running the service